PatrickMaiyer/Portapack_Wiki/Recon.md

 * Lock duration => define a single lock duration
 * Number of match => define the numbers of matching (db > squelch) locks to have a freq match
 * Match mode => Choose between Continuous and Sparse

+# Recon / Search / Manual Search modes
+When using the Recon app, 3 modes are accessibles.

+You can switch from RECON to SEARCH using the GUI button, and to Manual search using the Manual-S button (just under the RECON/SEARCH button)

+## RECON mode
+Mode button is in blue, and the label is 'RECON'.

+In that mode it takes what you choose in "OPT/select input file" and use it as the list to search.
+The matched frequencies (if autosave is checked or 'add' is used) are put in what you choose in "OPT/select output file".

+STORE and REMOVE are working on what you selected in "OPT/select output file" but changes are not reflected in the used list.

+In that mode you have an input search/recon list, and an output file.

+## SEARCH mode
+Mode button is in red, and the label is 'SCANNER'.

+In that mode it takes what you choose in "OPT/select output file" and use it as the list to search.

+The matched frequencies (if autosave is checked or 'add' is used) are put in what you choose in "OPT/select output file".

+STORE and REMOVE are working on what you selected in "OPT/select output file" and changes are 'live' in the list. reflected in the used list.

+In that mode you have the same file used as an input list and an output file.

+## MANUAL-S
+In that mode RECON or SEARCH mode are invalidated.
+Values in GUI are used as a single range entry.

+The matched frequencies (if autosave is checked or 'add' is used) are put in what you choose in "OPT/select output file".

+STORE and REMOVE are working on what you selected in "OPT/select output file" but changes are not reflected in the used list.

+In that mode you have a single range as an input list, and an output file.

 # Color features for the wait / lock wait values
 * white => okay